 - Enabling Connections: We aim to create opportunities for communities and individuals to connect; we recognize the strength of providing a space where spiritual, emotional and intellectual connections are made.

-- Participation: Volunteerism is a key feature of almost everything we do; we are all responsible for each other and for the communities we create – everyone has an important contribution to make; we encourage participants to take an active part in all we do.
+- Participation: Volunteerism is a key feature of almost everything we do; we are all responsible for each other and for the communities we create – everyone has an important contribution to make; we encourage participants to take an active in creating a Limmud.

 - Empowerment: We inspire people to be ambitious about their contribution; we challenge people, and trust them to rise to that challenge; we see the potential of individuals and communities, and support their development; we empower people to make choices and provide the information they need to inform those choices (including biographies we ask presenters to provide).

 - Diversity: We value the rich diversity among Jews, and so we seek to create cross-communal and inter-generational experiences; we value accessibility, and aim to be accessible to all; we value choice in form, content and style in our programs; we encourage people not to stereotype others.

 - Community and Mutual Responsibility: Limmud is a community of learning; we can achieve more together than we can individually; we gain from, and should give something back to, the Jewish and wider community.